Patrick5455/Springboot/README.md

-# Buidling Springboot Applications - From Newbie to Badass.
+# Building Springboot Applications - From Newbie to Badass.

 > "_Convention over configuration_"